TamarCN/HadasimTest-ExerciseTwo/README.md

 ## Description
 This project is a MineSweepwe game.
 At the beginning the player enters the level of the game, and the system builds the board of the game.
+The system builds two matrices, the first one includes the mines and the empty cells, and the neighbors of the mines.
+The secound matrix stored the cells that had been already opened.
 The player chooses any cell in the board, and the system shows him the result of his choise.

 ## Example
 The player needs to choose the difficulty level to start the game.
 In each turn he needs to enter the coordinate of the cell: